twrecked/hass-aarlo/README.md

 ## Introduction
 _Aarlo_ is an _Asynchronous Arlo_ component for [Home
-Assistant](https://www.home-assistant.io/), it uses the [Arlo Website](https://my.arlo.com/#/cameras) APIs and supports base stations, cameras, lights and doorbells.
+Assistant](https://www.home-assistant.io/), it uses the [Arlo Website](https://my.arlo.com/#/cameras) APIs to function and supports base stations, cameras, lights and doorbells.

-_Aarlo_ is based on the original [_Arlo_ component](https://www.home-assistant.io/integrations/arlo/) and it can operate as replacement with minimal configuration changes.
+_Aarlo_ is based on the original [Arlo component](https://www.home-assistant.io/integrations/arlo/) and it can operate as replacement with minimal configuration changes.

-_Aarlo_ also provides a custom [Lovelace Card](https://github.com/twrecked/lovelace-hass-aarlo), which overlays a camera's last snapshot with its current status and allows access to the cameras recording library and live-streaming.
+_Aarlo_ also provides a custom [_Lovelace
+Card_](https://github.com/twrecked/lovelace-hass-aarlo), which overlays a camera's last snapshot with its current status and allows access to the cameras recording library and live-streaming.